The best places to live in Brisbane

 Deciding which area to live in is one of the most important decisions that any expat moving to Brisbane will have to make.
 The greater Brisbane area consists of several municipalities that feature hundreds of different neighbourhoods.
 With so many different areas and suburbs in Brisbane to choose from, the decision facing new arrivals on where to live can be a difficult one.

-There are a number of factors that shape an expats choice of area to live in.
-These can include property prices, proximity to the workplace, safety, access to public transport and the demographic profile in the local community.
+There are a number of factors that shape an expat’s choice of area to live in.
+These can include budget, proximity to the workplace, safety, and access to public transport.
 For expats moving to Brisbane with children, the proximity to good schools and facilities for children will also be an important deciding factor.

 For those who want to enjoy the best nightlife and entertainment and remain close to most offices, the Brisbane city centre is an option worth considering and has a number of trendy suburbs to meet these needs.

 Fortitude Valley is a vibrant area in Central Brisbane.
 It lies right next to the city centre and is one of Brisbane’s main entertainment hubs.
 The streets of Fortitude Valley are lined with nightclubs, trendy bars and restaurants.
 The area is also home to one of the largest shopping precincts in Australia.
 Expats living in Fortitude Valley will never be far from the action as lots of Brisbane’s annual events are held here, including the International Jazz Festival, the Big Gay Day and the three-day Valley Fiesta.

 As the area is so centrally located, residents have easy access to all modes of public transport.
 In fact, owning a vehicle in Fortitude Valley will be expensive as the availability of secure parking is limited.

 New Farm is an inner suburb of Brisbane that is also close to the city centre and located on the Brisbane River.
 The area is connected to Brisbane’s central business district and other parts of the city by regular ferries and buses.